tastejs/todomvc/examples/react/readme.md

 - Add abiltiy to edit or remove existing tags

-- Add multiple tags (separated by commas or spaces)
+- Add multiple tags per todo item (separated by commas or spaces)

 - Create a separate component for "tag" and maybe "tagInput" for better separation of concerns

-- Add ability to filter by selecting numerous tags at once
+- Add ability to filter on multiple tags simultaneously